circa10a/caddy-geofence/README.md

 1. For an IP that is not within the geofence, `403` will be returned on the matching route.
 2. An API token from [freegeoip.app](https://freegeoip.app/) is **required** to run this module.

-> Free tier includes 1 requests per month
+> Free tier includes 15,000 requests per hour

 ### Build with caddy